 But if the system encounters an object which it is unable to classify, that object will go undetected.
 This is a major concern for autonomous system developers.

-Radar sensors make use of radio waves to read the environment and get an accurate reading of an object’s size, angle and velocity.
+Radar Sensors in Autonomous Vehicles make use of radio waves to read the environment and get an accurate reading of an object’s size, angle, and velocity.
 A transmitter inside the sensor sends out radio waves and based on the time these waves take to get reflected back to the sensor, the sensor will calculate the size and velocity of the object as well as its distance from the host vehicle.

 RADAR sensors can be classified based on their operating distance ranges: